 Pence decided to run for a second term as governor in the Indiana gubernatorial election in 2016.
 However, when Donald Trump selected Pence as his vice presidential running mate, Pence chose to end his gubernatorial campaign.

 He was elected as the 48th vice president of the United States on November 8, 2016, and was sworn into the office on 20 January 2017.
 After taking charge, Pence traveled to South Korea, Japan, China, Indonesia, and Australia, engaging in talks related to peace and various other aspects.

 A staunch opponent of abortion, he cast the tie-breaking vote to advance the bill to defund the non-profit organization ‘Planned Parenthood.’
 As of 2019, he cast 13 tie-breaking votes, seventh-highest in the Unites States history and more than his four predecessors’ votes combined.

 Donald Trump, who expressed his interest to run for a second term during the 2020 US presidential elections, has announced that Mike Pence would once again be his running mate.

-- As the Governor of the State of Indiana, Mike Pence successfully achieved the largest state tax cut in Indiana history while also lowering the business personal property tax and corporate income tax, and eliminating the inheritance tax.
-He also worked with the Indiana General Assembly to craft a balanced budget that maintains strong reserves for the State and continues to generate a surplus.
+As the governor of the State of Indiana, Mike Pence successfully achieved the largest state tax cut in Indiana history, while also lowering the business personal property tax and corporate income tax, and eliminating the inheritance tax.
+He also worked with the ‘Indiana General Assembly’ to craft a balanced budget that would maintain strong reserves for the state and continue to generate a surplus.